-Human Samples: Describe the types and source(s) of specimens, records, or data to be collected and evaluated.
+- Human Samples: Describe the types and source(s) of specimens, records, or data to be collected and evaluated.
 Include information about specimen storage (i.e., location, duration, special handling conditions).
 Describe the identifiers that will be associated with the human specimens and data and provide a list of who has access to subjects' identities.
-Describe how individually identifiable private information will be protected.

-- Attachment 11: Regulatory Strategy (required only if proposing a PCT; no page limit): Submit this attachment only if required.
+Describe how individually identifiable private information will be protected. - Attachment 11: Regulatory Strategy (required only if proposing a PCT; no page limit): Submit this attachment only if required.
 If submitting multiple documents, start each document on a new page.
 Combine and upload as a single file named "Regulatory.pdf".
 Answer the following questions and provide supporting documentation as applicable. - State the name of the product/intervention to be tested.

-For products/interventions that do not require regulation by the FDA or an international regulatory agency:
+For products/interventions that do not require regulation by a regulatory agency:

-Explain why the product/intervention is exempt from FDA oversight.
-Provide evidence that the PCT does not require regulation by the FDA.
+For investigator-sponsored regulatory exemptions (e.g., IND, IDE) provide evidence of institutional support.
+Provide evidence that the PCT does not require regulation by a regulatory agency.
 If the PCT will be conducted at international sites, provide equivalent information relevant to the host country(ies) regulatory requirements.
 No further information for this attachment is required.

-For products/interventions that require regulation by the FDA and/or an international regulatory agency:
+For products/interventions that require regulation by a regulatory agency:

-- State whether the product is FDA-approved, -licensed, or -cleared, and marketed in the United States. - If the product is marketed in the United States, state the product label indication.
+- State whether the product is FDA-approved, -licensed, or -cleared and marketed in the United States. - If the product is marketed in the United States, state the product label indication.
 State whether the proposed research involves a change to the approved label indication for the route of administration, dosage level, and/or subject population.
 Indicate whether the proposed research involves a change that increases the risks associated with using the product.
 State whether the product is being promoted for an off-label use (where promotion involves the sale of a marketed product). - If the product is not currently FDA-approved, -licensed, or -cleared, state the planned indication/use.
 Indicate whether the product would be classified as a drug, device, biologic, or combination product.
 Indicate whether the FDA has confirmed the proposed classification.
 Identify the regulatory sponsor.
-Include a signed sponsor commitment letter acknowledging the regulatory sponsor's understanding of all sponsor responsibilities described in 21 CFR 312, Subpart D, and commitment to oversee execution of the study. - If an IND or IDE is required, provide documentation of submission (e.g., a copy of the FDA acknowledgment letter to include submission date and receipt date, status of the application) or a timeline for planned submission.
+Include a signed sponsor commitment letter acknowledging the regulatory sponsor's understanding of all sponsor responsibilities and commitment to oversee execution of the study. - If an IND or IDE application is required, provide documentation of submission (e.g., a copy of the FDA acknowledgment letter to include submission date and receipt date, status of the application) or a timeline for planned submission.
 Submission must be made prior to the award date.

-The government reserves the right to withdraw funding if an IND or IDE is necessary but has not been submitted to the FDA prior to the award date, or if documented status of the IND or IDE has not been obtained within 6 months of the award date.
+The government reserves the right to withdraw funding if an IND or IDE application is necessary but has not been submitted to the FDA prior to the award date, or if documented status of the IND or IDE application has not been obtained within 6 months of the award date.